confluentinc/demo-dsp-fraud-detection/README.md

 ---

 ## Terraform Setup
-The following steps should be followed to setup Terraform which will automatically provision most of the critical infrastructure.
+Follow these steps to configure Terraform, which will auto-provision essential infrastructure components.

 **Note:** If the pre-requisites are not completed correctly the following will fail

 ### 1. Configure Terraform Variables